NadavShabtai13/test2/README.md

 (resampled from the 1h base, since Yahoo has no native 2h).
 - Behaviorally-identical strategies are de-duplicated at insert (a `dedup_key` unique constraint), so the DB never stores duplicate strategies.
 - Yahoo caps intraday history (~730 days for 1h).
-The default 60-day window is a small sample — fine for a demo, weak for selection.
-Use `LOOKBACK_DAYS=720`.
+Default `LOOKBACK_DAYS=720`
+uses nearly all of it — needed for institutional-length hourly MAs (e.g. 1400 bars ≈ 200 trading days).
 - Backtests are close-to-close with a one-bar entry delay and per-side cost.
 Paper-trade before risking capital.
 No strategy here is a guaranteed winner.